sarken/docs/front_end_coding/coding-standards.markdown

 ### XHTML Specifications

 All of our pages are written in [XHTML 1.0](http://www.w3.org/TR/xhtml1/) (Strict), which is a cleaner, stricter version of HTML that separates content from presentation.
-Our pages use `<!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-strict.dtd">` as their DOCTYPE declaration.
+Our pages use `<!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-strict.dtd">` as their `DOCTYPE` declaration.

 Writing in XHTML 1.0 (Strict) means:

 * All markup must be written in lowercase
 * All tags must be closed
   * Empty tags are closed within the tag: `<br />`
-  * Non-empty tags have a corresponding closing tag:`<p>This is a paragraph.</p>`
+  * Non-empty tags have a corresponding closing tag: `<p>This is a paragraph.</p>`
 * All tags must be properly nested
 * No [deprecated elements](http://webdesign.about.com/od/htmltags/a/bltags_deprctag.htm) are included

-While our use of the ARIA `role` attribute means our pages will not validate, we still recommend checking your work with [the W3C Markup Validation Service](http://validator.w3.org").
+While our use of the ARIA `role` attribute means our pages will not validate, we still recommend checking your work with [the W3C Markup Validation Service](http://validator.w3.org") to catch any mistakes.

 #### Content-Type/Charset